-The various embeddings are illustrated in (44).
+The various embeddings are illustrated in (39).
 Judgments of inferential strength pertain to a cosupposition (to the effect if the plane were to take off, it would initially accelerate slowly/with difficulty), but also to a standard presupposition, corresponding to the helicopter's initial position on the ground.

-(44) Conditions and inferences, illustrated with condition a. (=TAKE-OFF)
+(39) Conditions and inferences, illustrated with condition a. (= TAKE-OFF)

-(i) Question: At 12:05, will out company's helicopter TAKE-OFF? (video 05) (ii) Negation: At 12:05, our company's helicopter won't TAKE-OFF. (video 06) (iii) Might: At 12:05, our company's helicopter might TAKE-OFF. (video 07) Cosupposition tested in (i)-(iii): if the company's helicopter were to take off (at 12:05), it would initially accelerate slowly/with difficulty. accelerate slowly/w in diffedity.
+(i) Question: At 12:05, will our company's helicopter TAKE-OFF? (video 05) (ii) Negation: At 12:05, our company's helicopter won't TAKE-OFF. (video 06) (iii) Might: At 12:05, our company's helicopter might TAKE-OFF. (video 07) Cosupposition tos ted in (i) (iii); if the company's helicenter were to take off (at 12:05) it would initially